A trip to Buffalo had me in disbelief, crushing all my preconceived notions about the area.

 Be sure to access their free self-guided audio tour.
 Their rose garden’s a beautiful place to take in spring or summer and rest your feet if it’s the right time of year.
 We also enjoyed driving south along Elmwood Avenue for a little people watching and viewing of posh restaurants and shopping.
 Next time we’ll definitely have a meal here.

 Darwin Martin House

 We wanted to move into the Darwin House immediately after seeing it – unfortunately it wasn’t for sale!
 I fell fast and hard for this historic home in Buffalo, designed by Frank Lloyd Wright.
+Dan loves his architecture too.
 It’s really worth touring.

 For other great things to do in New York check out:

 - Why We Want to Move into Wright’s Darwin Martin House in Buffalo